 Now the loan to value has been explained, it’s clear to see why lenders consider LTV to be a huge factor in assessing an applicants risk when applying for a mortgage.
 If you have a 95% loan to value for example, although possible, it really does minimise your options.
 This is because lenders are very restricted when lending up to 95% on a property.
 This is especially true when lending to a borrower with adverse credit.

 Our expert mortgage advisors have secured mortgages for applicants who have had at least a 15% deposit with bad credit, due to multiple CCJ’s, late payments and bankruptcies.
-That being said, typically a larger deposit will more than likely result in more lenders giving you the green light, as the risk element is a lot lower.
+That being said, typically a larger deposit will more than likely result in more lenders giving you the green light, as the element of risk is a lot lower.

 This is especially true when compared to a borrower with a small deposit (less than 15% of the property value).
 Even on occasions where an applicant has severe bad credit, lenders are still likely to approve a mortgage but may require a 20-40% deposit.